railsinstaller/railsinstaller-windows/README.md

     > rake build

-1. Use Inno Setup to package RailsInstaller
+1. Use Inno Setup to package RailsInstaller (NOTE that You can run the package task with --trace for debugging output if the package fails to build.)

     > rake package

 1. Your shiny new RailsInstaller package will be located in the pkg/ directory after the package task completes.

-1. You can run the package task with --trace for debugging output.

-    > rake package --trace

 1. Once you have verified your Push your feature branch up to GitHub